AREAS OF EXPERTISE:

 Bacon Award, Grays Inn

-Led by Ed Pepperall QC, defending a complex $76 million breach of warranty claim heard over 5 weeks in the TCC.
+Led by Ed Pepperall KC, defending a complex $76 million breach of warranty claim heard over 5 weeks in the TCC.

 Obtaining an ex parte worldwide freezing injunction and passport order against an Afghan citizen.

 Obtaining an injunction on behalf of a property developer against a bank to restrain appointment of receivers, and acting in the claim for over £1 million against it for alleged misrepresentation and breach of loan facility agreements.

 Acting in the Crown Court for a bank and successfully protecting its security over a property which was the subject of a confiscation order pursuant to the Proceeds of Crime Act.

 Representing a director of a company accused of breaching his duties, conspiring by unlawful means with his new employer, inducing breaches of customer contracts and breaching confidentiality obligations.

 Representing a city council against a claim by a former employee for various forms of race and disability discrimination, harassment and victimization.
 All allegations were dismissed following a 10 day hearing.

 Representing a servicewoman in her claim against the Ministry of Defence for disability and sex discrimination.